vgandhi13/vgandhi13/README.md

 # Hi there, I'm Varun! 👋

 I am a Computer Science major at the University of Massachusetts Amherst with minors in Business and Math.
-Last summer I interned at Adani and currently in my free time, I am working on an AI-powered full-stack application using the LangChain framework.
+Last summer I interned at Adani and currently in my free time, I am working on an AI-powered full-stack application using Firebase, Next.js, and the LangChain framework.

 Check out my personal website [here](https://vgandhi13.github.io/Personal-Website/).